Configuring app deployments

 • Resetting the current_droplet on the app

 The cancel command is designed to revert the app to its original state as quickly as possible and does not guarantee zero downtime.
-Additionally, changes to environment variables and service bindings will not be reverted.

 Restart an app

-To restart your app without downtime, run the appropriate command.
-Restart an app to apply configuration updates that require a restart, such as environment variables or service bindings.
+Restart your app to apply configuration updates that require a restart, such as environment variables or service bindings.

 • For cf CLI v7+, run:

-cf restart APP-NAME --strategy rolling
+cf restart APP-NAME --strategy STRATEGY

-• For cf CLI v8.8.0+ and CAPI V3.173.0 or later Allows you to additionally specify the --max-in-flight property, run: cf restart APP-NAME --strategy rolling --max-in-flight MAX_IN_FLIGHT Where APP-NAME is the name of the app.
-Where MAX_IN_FLIGHT specifies the maximum number of new instances to restart simultaneous until the deployment is complete.
+• MAX_IN_FLIGHT specifies the maximum number of new instances to restart simultaneous until the deployment is complete.
 Optional and defaults to 1.

 • For CAPI V3, run: